turingschool/portfolios/students/1806-back/kat-yruegas/20180919-kat-yruegas-m2.md

 * [GitHub URL](https://github.com/KathleenYruegas/activerecord-obstacle-course)

 This obstacle course was a long set of exercises used to practice activerecord over the course of the 6 week mod.
 Solutions were given in Ruby or SQL and then I had to turn the query into activerecord.
+I do feel like this was helpful in order to learning more activerecord and getting more comfortable, but I think doing more examples in class as a big discussion would have been helpful.

 #### Blog Post - Routes in Rails